 Performers and events organisers are invited to join the region’s longest running arts festival for 2018

-The Fringe programme of the Dumfries and Galloway Arts Festival, which takes place next year between Friday, 26 May and Sunday, 4 June, is a popular addition to the annual festival programme which has been running for 10 days at the end of May for the past 37 years.
+The Fringe programme of the Dumfries and Galloway Arts Festival is a popular addition to the annual festival programme which has taken place for 10 days at the end of May for the past 38 years.

 Programme director, Peter Renwick, said: “The Fringe is a way of opening up the festival and making sure anyone holding a performance event can have a chance to take part.

 “Benefits to performers will be free publicity, including inclusion in our brochure which has a print run of 15,000; website, print, press and social media presence.

 “For us, this is the opportunity to show off the wealth and diversity of exciting, innovative performing arts talent around the region.”

 Any act wishing to take part in Dumfries and Galloway Arts Festival Fringe should fill in an application form HERE or contact Peter (01387 259627) for an informal chat.